dartmouth-dltg/aspace_content_warnings/README.md

 ## Using the Plugin

-The plugin adds a new sub record to Accessions, Resources, Archival Objects, and Digital Objects.
+The plugin adds a new sub record to Accessions, Resources, Archival Objects, Digital Objects, and Digital Object Components (WIP).

 The new sub record allows staff users to select a type of content warning and optionally a clarifying description of why the warning has been applied.
 Any number of warnings can be applied.